ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 _, _ := getThing();
 ```

-You can use it to import a package solely for its side effects:
+You can use it to import a package solely for its `init` function:

 ```go
 import _ "log"